MicrosoftDocs/power-platform/power-virtual-agents/teams/configuration-security-teams.md

 ## Configure the Authentication setting

 The **Authentication** setting impacts how you can manage access to the bot.
-Read more about different access options in [Assign access and change security options in the Power Virtual Agents web app](../configuration-security.md)

-For more information on configuration the **Authentication** setting, see the [Power Virtual Agents web app](../configuration-security.md) version of this topic.
+For more information on configuration the **Authentication** setting and other access options available, see the [Power Virtual Agents web app](../configuration-security.md#access-settings-based-on-authentication-configuration) version of this topic.